Giant

 F1

-F1 fault code on display, water heater unresponsive to temperature adjustments
+F1 fault code on the display; the water heater is unresponsive to temperature adjustments.

 User Interface / Keypad Fault